atom-box/eleventy-base-blog/posts/sql-challenges-large-db.md

 If you want to practice SQL queries, you need a local database and some exercises to get you started.
 This post describes how to install a database with millions of lines.
 I then share some exercises to get you started on playing with the database.

 # Clone and use the db *Employees*
 *Employees* is a machine generated db from the DataCharmer repository.
 It has 299938 employees and 2843227 salary records.
 Its schema is shown at the end of this article.
-(You can try a much smaller practice DB described in my article: __A Small SQL db With SQL Examples__.)
+(You can try a much smaller practice DB described in my article: __SQL Exercises for a 40 Line Database__.)

 To get started, clone the repo at [https://github.com/datacharmer/test_db](https://github.com/datacharmer/test_db)